 #5.
 Discover Anse Georgette on Praslin

-Situated on the northwest coast of the island, bordered by giant granite boulders, Anse Georgette has crystal clear turquoise water, fine white sand and many palm trees.
+Situated on the northwest coast of the island, bordered by giant granite boulders, Anse Georgette has crystal clear turquoise water, fine white sand, and many palm trees.
 You need to make a reservation through your accommodation, one day before or even earlier in the high season, to enter the beach through Constance Lemuria Resort.

 There is another way to reach the beach.
 A trail goes over the hills between Anse Georgette and Anse Lazio.
 It’s a 1h30′ hike, and it’s only for experimented ones or for those who like hiking.
-I wouldn’t recommend it on the rainy season as it can get very slippery and muddy.
+I wouldn’t recommend it during the rainy season as it can get very slippery and muddy.

 #6.
 Hike to Anse Petit Boileau on Mahé Island and Have an Entire Beach All to Yourselves